Tianjin Nankai High School: During the Second Sino-Japanese War

 By 1936, war between China and Japan seemed inevitable.
 The city of Tianjin was located near the Japanese puppet state of Manchukuo and was vulnerable to a Japanese attack in the event of war.
 In anticipation of this war, the administration of the Nankai Schools established another high school in Chongqing, far to the southwest in the interior of China.
 This school would become known as Nankai High School in Chongqing.

-When the War of Resistance against Japan began in September 1937, all the faculty and students at Nankai High School were evacuated to the sister school in Chongqing, where the school would remain for the duration of the war.
+When the Second Sino-Japanese War began in September 1937, all the faculty and students at Nankai High School were evacuated to the sister school in Chongqing, where the school would remain for the duration of the war.
 Nankai University and other Chinese universities were also evacuated to the cities of Changsha and (later) Kunming.
 After the war ended in 1945, Nankai High School was relocated back to its original campus in Tianjin.
 However, the Nankai High School in Chongqing remained in operation and still exists to this day.